 - Credit card financing is easily obtainable if you already have good credit and credit cards in your name.

 - You can cover business expenses during periods of low cash flow or finance a large purchase that will help you attract more customers and grow your revenue.

-- You can also use earn rewards on everyday expenses or earn points that you can put towards business travel – both of which can save your business money in the long run.
+- You can also earn rewards on everyday expenses or earn points that you can put toward business travel – both of which can save your business money in the long run.

-- With timely payments, you can use a business credit card to build a credit history for your new business.
+- With timely payments, you can build a credit history for your new business.

 - You can use credit card purchase and travel protections to insure purchases for your business.